 I know of exactly three people who are loving the pandemic lockdown.
-One is my Genius Nephew who taught himself to read at age 3 and did long division problems for fun on snow days.
-Genius Nephew loves staying home with the cats.
-He relishes having complete control of all social interactions via Discord.
-In October, as his parents and sister struggled with confinement, Genius Nephew sighed contentedly at the dinner table and announced, “This is the greatest year ever!”
+One is my Genius Niece who taught herself to read at age 3 and did long division problems for fun on snow days.
+Genius Niece loves staying home with the cats.
+She relishes having complete control of all social interactions via Discord.
+In October, as her parents and sister struggled with confinement, Genius Nice sighed contentedly at the dinner table and announced, “This is the greatest year ever!”

 At least someone is happy.

 The rest of us who’ve followed CDC guidelines and state stay-at-home orders are…less happy.
 We’ve turned to baking, crafting, walking, and the arts to survive.
 Yeah, THE ARTS: books, movies, and television.
 (So think about just who saved your ass the next time you denigrate liberal arts degrees.)

 Here’s the list of the books, movies, and shows that made me laugh and cry.
 Best of all, they took me somewhere else when I couldn’t leave the house.
 Continue reading The Best of the Worst Year (#312)

 Shopping for anyone from a different culture is tricky.